ConYel/my_site_two/README.md

 The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion.
 ― Albert Camus

+Every man is two men; one is awake in the darkness, the other asleep in the light.
+― Khalil Gibran